 Directions for making from scratch or semi-scratch…

-◊ Day before (24 hours before): In a medium sized bowl, soak garbanzo and kidney beans with water almost to rim for 24 hours (beans will reconstitute to almost 3 times).
+◊ Day before (24 hours before): In a medium sized bowl, soak garbanzo and kidney beans with water almost to rim for 24 hours.
+Beans will reconstitute to almost 3 times!
 If possible, refresh the water one time.

 ◊ If using fresh herbs: Strip, wash and drain the herbs a day before or before starting to cook.
 On the day, food-processor may be used to chop the herbs and have them ready.

-◊ While beans are cooking… For the garnish: In a large, deep fry-pan, add ½ cup oil and heat on between medium to medium-high heat.
+◊ While beans are cooking… Prepare the garnish: In a large, deep fry-pan, add ½ cup oil and heat on between medium to medium-high heat.
 Add sliced onions and caramelize them to golden all over, stirring as often as possible for even finish.
 Drain in a large sieve with a bowl under.
 Place caramelized onion in a heat-proof small dish and set aside.
 Use from this oil to fry the garlic.

 ◊ Also, while beans and onions are cooking: In a medium sauce pan, add lentils and 3 cups of water and bring to a boil.
 Boil for 3 minutes (skim any foams to avoid overflow), drain, rinse with cold water and set aside.

 ◊ For the garnish: In a small saucepan, on medium-high heat, add 1 Tbsp oil from frying the onions.
 Add slivered garlic and watch carefully.
 In several seconds, at first indication of color change (do not let it burn to bitterness), remove sauce pan from heat and quickly scoop garlic strips from oil into a heat safe small bowl.
 Garlic strips should be semi-crispy.
 While the oil is hot in the saucepan (off the heat) add dried mint, swirl the saucepan and let sizzle.
-Empty into a heat safe small bowl and set aside.
+Empty (with the oil) into a heat safe small bowl and set aside.
 (If it looks like it is still cooking in the bowl, place the bowl in shallow, cold water to drop the temperature and keep from burning.)

 ◊ Add additional fresh spinach, break noodles in half and add sparingly, stir and simmer